-The video above provides great advice on things you need to check when you buy a used car.
-While there are plenty of good resources on how to inspect a car, this article goes over the list of items that you need to bring to do a good inspection.
+The video above provides excellent advice on things to check when buying a used car.
+While there are plenty of good resources on inspecting a car, this article reviews the list of items you need to bring to do a good inspection.

 List of times you need to bring when doing a used car pre-purchase inspection.

-Jump Box– Don’t be surprised if you show up at the sellers house and the car doesn’t start due to a dead battery.
+Jump Box– Don’t be surprised if you show up at the seller’s house and the car doesn’t start due to a dead battery.
 Or maybe the car has a flat tire.
 To avoid headaches, bring with you an air compressor/jump box combo if you have one.
-You can use it to jump the car but also to put air in any of the flat tires.
+You can jump the car and put air in any flat tire.

 Flashlight – Bring a flashlight with you so that you can use it to look under the car and hard to see areas including around the engine.
 Use the flashlight to check for oil leaks.
-With that said we do not recommend that you check out a car at night time.
+We do not recommend you check out a car at night.
 Always check out the car during the day.

 Rags – This is obvious but we just put it on this list as a reminder.
-You will be checking the engine, transmission, brake and power steering levels and condition.
-Bring with you a couple of rags because you will definitely need them.
+You will check the engine, transmission, brake, and power steering levels and condition.
+Bring with you a couple of rags because you will need them.

-Insurance Policy – Let’s say you decide to buy the car.
+Insurance Policy – Let’s say you decide to buy a car.
 How are you going to drive it back?
-You should bring the insurance card even if it still have the info from your other car.
+You should bring the insurance card even if it still has the info from your other car.
 Most insurance companies will cover a car that you just purchased.
-To be sure check with your car insurance.
-Or call your insurance company right after your purchase and add the car you just bought to your insurance policy.
+To be sure, check with your car insurance.
+Or call your insurance company right after your purchase and add the car you bought to your insurance policy.
 All they need is the VIN.
-If you get pulled over, you will have an insurance coverage to show to a police officer.
+If you get pulled over, you will have insurance coverage to show to a police officer.

-Diagnostic Scanner – The majority of the car buyers never bring an OBD II code reader with them but doesn’t mean you shouldn’t.
+Diagnostic Scanner – The majority of the car buyers never bring an OBD-II code reader with them but doesn’t mean you shouldn’t.
 These little scanners will tell you a lot about the car.
 They will tell you if there are any problems with the engine, retrieve fault codes and see if the car is ready to be taken for emission inspection.
 These scanners are very easy to use and come in handy.
-They are inexpensive some of them selling for under $20.
-If you don’t have one take a look at Amazon’s Best Selling OBD-II scanner.

-If you are serious about the car or if the seller told you that the SRS airbag light or any warning lights are on, then you may want to bring with you a more advanced scanner that not only can read the check engine light codes but also transmission, ABS, ETS, SRS, airbag and other systems.
-One scanner that works on Mercedes-Benz but also on other cars is Launch Creader VIII.
+If you are serious about the car or if the seller told you that the SRS airbag light or any warning lights are on, then you may want to bring with you a more advanced scanner that not only can read the check engine light codes but also the transmission, ABS, ETS, SRS, airbag and other systems.
+One scanner that works on Mercedes-Benz and other cars is the YOUCANIC Full System Scanner.